Wally Anderzunas

 Walter Charles "Wally" Anderzunas (January 11, 1946 – May 28, 1989) was an American basketball player.

 He attended high school in Omaha, Nebraska and collegiately for the Creighton University.

-He was selected by the Detroit Pistons in the sixth round (70th pick overall) of the 1968 NBA draft and by the Atlanta Hawks in the second round (25th pick overall) of the 1969 NBA draft.
+He was selected by the Detroit Pistons in the sixth round (70th overall pick) of the 1968 NBA draft and by the Atlanta Hawks in the second round (25th overall pick) of the 1969 NBA draft.

-He played for the Cincinnati Royals (1969–1970) in the National Basketball Association (NBA) for 44 games.
+He played in 44 games with the Cincinnati Royals during the 1969–70 NBA season.